 Some people tend to overthink what’s happening to them, things they have said, things that have occurred, and how good or not all of it was.

-These ruminating thoughts not only focus on the past, but also on the future.
-An unknown future where assumptions, doubts, and negative beliefs abound can definitely lead to anxiety.
+These ruminating thoughts not only focus on the past, but also on the unknown future.
+These assumptions, doubts, and negative beliefs abound can definitely lead to anxiety.

 If there’s anything that ruminating thoughts are good for, it’s making us come to wrong conclusions.

-Whatever it is that we’re overthinking is heavily influenced by fear, deficiencies, needs and other weaknesses that reside within us.
+Whatever it is that we’re overthinking is heavily influenced by fear, lack, needs and other weaknesses that reside within us.

 If we need others to be happy, feel capable and validated, then those ruminating thoughts will echo in our minds.